ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 parents, a random number is generated in the range $[0, 1)$ through `random.uniform(0, 1)`.
 If the random number generated is lower than the cumulative probability of an individual, then that individual is selected as a parent.
-As a result, the larger the fitness of an individual, the higher their probability of being selected as a parent (it has a larger share of the roulette wheel).
+As a result, the larger the fitness of an individual, the higher its probability of being selected as a parent (it has a larger share of the roulette wheel).
 The above is the reason why this strategy is called fitness proportional selection or roulette wheel selection.